State issues mercury warning

 In 1999, a U.S. Geological Survey study found worrisome levels of Gold Rush

-mercury in fish from the Yuba and Bear river watersheds.
+from the Yuba and Bear river watersheds.
 State and county officials

-issued an interim warning in 2002 for all the water affected Tuesday.
+all the water affected Tuesday.
 But it took

-three years for Cal-EPA to complete Tuesday's final advisory, which is somewhat
+three years for Cal-EPA to complete Tuesday's final advisory,

 more protective than the earlier version.